DanielJohnHarty/AWS_Implement_Secure_EC2_Using_NAT_and_Bastion_Instance/readme.md

 3. During the process, you'll be asked about assigning a security group.
 Go ahead and create a new security group for this instance.
 Call it **BastionNATInstanceSG**.
 	-> SSH should be allowed on port 22 from anywhere (you can come back and further restrict this later once its working of you choose)
 	-> All ICMP - IP4 should be allowed on all ports from anywhere (you can come back and further restrict this later once its working of you choose e.g. to only http and https requests on ports 80 and 443 respectively)
-4. When you launch the instance, a window will pop up "Select an edxisting ke pair or create a new one."
+4. When you launch the instance, a window will pop up "Select an existing key pair or create a new one."
 The key pair is composed of two parts, a public and a private key.
 The private key is very private and can only be downloaded now - so download it and store it securely.
 It is used to encrypt your log in details when you try to SSH into your instance.
 The public key is stored on the instance, and is used to decrypt your login details.
 It will be automatically stored in the right place on the instance, so you don't need to worry about it.
 So create a new key pair called BastionNATinstancePrivateKey, download it and save it somewhere safe and secure on your device.
 You can now launch the instance with the big blue 'Launch' button.
 5. For convenience, add the label **BastionNATinstance** to the leftmost column (the 'Name' column) of the instances table.
 6. AWS instances are given a default configuration of Check Src/Dest is True.
 This means only traffic to or from the instance is allowed.
 As a Nat instance is acting as a traffic post office, you need to change this instance to **Check Src/Dest = Disabled** by selecting BastionNATinstance and using the Action->Networking options.